Estimate parameters of ARX or AR model using least squares

 on the data.

-QR factorization solves the overdetermined set of linear equations that constitutes the least-squares estimation problem.
+QR factorization solves the overdetermined set of linear equations that constitute the least-squares estimation problem.

 Without regularization, the ARX model parameters vector θ is estimated by solving the normal equation: